AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 import java.util.List;

 /**
- * You can retrieve the names of all signature fields that are in a PDF document that you want to sign or certify.
- * If you are unsure of the signature field names that are in a PDF document or you want to verify the names, you can
- * programmatically retrieve them.
-The Signature service returns the fully qualified name of the signature field, such as
- * form1[0].grantApplication[0].page1[0].SignatureField1[0].
- *
- * The following Java code example retrieves the Signature Info for the given signature field in a PDF document.
+ * The following Java code example is used to tag the PDF document with lists and paragraphs.
  */

 public PDFDocument tag(final Document inDoc) throws PDFUtilityException {